findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 	3. Mitochondrial Eve is the matrilineal most recent common ancestor (MRCA) of all currently living humans (between 100,000 and 200,000 years ago)
 	* Emergence of M and N mitochondrial haplogroups – around 70,00 to 60,000 years ago, migration out of Africa (home sapiens who migrated may have interbred with Neanderthals they encountered)
 3. Cognitive revolution
-	1. Sapiens started to form more elaborate strucutures
+	1. Sapiens started to form more elaborate structures called cultures (70,000 years ago
-	2.
+	2. History is the development of human cultures
+		1. history chronicles the evolution of human societies includiong belief, behaviours, and traditions
+	3.
 4. Neolithic (agricultural) revolution
 5. Jade Emperor
 6. Yellow Emperor